1/4 Of 20

 Understanding Fractions: The Building Blocks

 Before tackling the problem directly, let's revisit the concept of fractions.
 A fraction represents a part of a whole.
-It's composed of two numbers: the numerator (the top number) and the denominator (the bottom number).
+In practice, it's composed of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts we have, while the denominator indicates how many equal parts the whole is divided into.

 In our problem, "1/4," 1 is the numerator and 4 is the denominator.
-This means we're dealing with one part out of a total of four equal parts.
-Visualizing this can be helpful; imagine a pizza cut into four equal slices.
+Now, this means we're dealing with one part out of a total of four equal parts.
+Because of that, visualizing this can be helpful; imagine a pizza cut into four equal slices.
 1/4 represents one of those slices.

 Calculating 1/4 of 20: Three Approaches